Portal (video game): Gameplay

 Chell and all other objects in the game that can fit into the portal ends will pass through the portal.
-However, a portal shot cannot pass through an open portal; it will simply deactivate or create a new portal in an offset position.
-Creating a portal end instantly deactivates an existing portal end of the same color.
-Moving objects, glass, special wall surfaces, liquids, or areas that are too small will not be able to anchor portals.
-Chell is sometimes provided with cubes that she can pick up and use to climb on or to hold down large buttons that open doors or activate mechanisms.
-Particle fields, known as "Emancipation Grills", occasionally called "Fizzlers" in the developer commentary, exist at the end of all and within some test chambers; when passed through, they will deactivate any active portals and disintegrate any object carried through.
+However, a portal shot cannot pass through an open portal; it will simply fizzle or create a new portal in an offset position.
+Creating a portal end instantly fizzles an existing portal end of the same color.
+Moving objects, glass, non-white surfaces, liquids, or areas that are too small will not be able to anchor portals.
+Chell is often provided with cubes that she can pick up and use to climb on or to place on large buttons that open doors or activate mechanisms.
+Particle fields, known as "Emancipation Grills", occasionally called "Fizzlers" in the developer commentary, exist at the end of all and within some test chambers; when passed through, they will deactivate (fizzle) any active portals and disintegrate any object carried through.
 These fields also block attempts to fire portals through them.

-Although Chell is equipped with mechanized heel springs to prevent damage from falling, she can be killed by various other hazards in the test chambers, such as turret guns, bouncing balls of energy, and toxic liquid.
+Although Chell is equipped with mechanized heel springs to prevent damage from falling, she can be killed by various other hazards in the test chambers, such as turrets, bouncing balls of energy, and toxic liquid.
 She can also be killed by objects hitting her at high speeds, and by a series of crushers that appear in certain levels.
 Unlike most action games at the time, there is no health indicator; Chell dies if she is dealt a certain amount of damage in a short period, but returns to full health fairly quickly.
 Some obstacles, such as the energy balls and crushing pistons, deal fatal damage with a single blow.

 Many solutions exist for completing each puzzle.
 Two additional modes are unlocked upon the completion of the game that challenge the player to work out alternative methods of solving each test chamber.
-Challenge maps are unlocked near the halfway point and Advanced Chambers are unlocked when the game is completed.
-In Challenge mode, levels are revisited with the added goal of completing the test chamber either with as little time, with the fewest portals, or with the fewest footsteps possible.
-In Advanced mode, certain levels are made more complex with the addition of more obstacles and hazards.
+Challenge chambers are unlocked near the halfway point and Advanced Chambers are unlocked when the game is completed.
+In Challenge chambers, levels are revisited with the added goal of completing the test chamber either with as little time, with the fewest portals, or with the fewest footsteps possible.
+In Advanced chambers, certain levels are made more complex with the addition of more obstacles and hazards.